 Among other things, part of what’s wrong in this finale is the selfishness of its glorious heroes.

 Their worthiness becomes doubtful in a film where they speak only about themselves, making the viewers watch a tea party, where you can only smell the scent, but never actually taste the drink.

 But in all that mess, there was a lovely surprise.
 A character, whose arc felt believable and gave grounds to an awesome female character (the plan was probably the same in the case of Captain Marvel).

 Nebula debuted in 1985 in The Avengers #257, as a space pirate and galactic marauder who – among other things – fought against the Avengers and Guardians of the Galaxy, as well as tried to lure Captain Marvel to join her off-the-hook band.

 Without the slightest doubt, Nebula belonged to the bad guys.

-The big screen debut took place in 2014.
-In the bonkers “Guardians of the Galaxy” (which made fun out of all the other poignant superhero movie before “Deadpool” made this thing cool) Nebula was painted as a deadly assassin with an incredible agility and fighting skills.
+The big-screen debut took place in 2014.
+In the bonkers “Guardians of the Galaxy” (which made fun out of all the other poignant superhero movies before “Deadpool” made this thing cool) Nebula was painted as a deadly assassin with incredible agility and fighting skills.
 With a heavily changed appearance in comparison to the comic book from the 90s, Nebula reminded me of a “Star Wars” character, more than the blue Wonder Woman (take a look at the picture above to see what I mean).
 And Karen Gillan nailed this role.